hmxmilohax/rb3-pc/readme.md

 	*	Set your computer to the [[High Performance power plan]](https://help.ableton.com/hc/en-us/articles/115000211304-Using-the-High-performance-power-plan-Windows-).
 	*   Go back to the [[Custom Configuration setup section]](#custom-configuration) and apply suggested low performance tweaks.
 	*   Install [[Rock Band 3 Deluxe]](https://rb3dx.neocities.org/) and disable Post Effects in Deluxe Settings.
 	*	Close out the dedicated Discord client and open it up in your browser or on your phone.
+You can also try an alternative Discord client [[like Vesktop]](https://github.com/Vencord/Vesktop), but I claim no responsibility for your Discord account.

 *   **_"Characters have glitchy flying instruments and accessories."_**
 	*   There is currently no fix for this.
 If you experience this, [[please report your findings on RPCS3's GitHub].](https://github.com/RPCS3/rpcs3/issues/8408)